 About NA in Guam

-The Narcotics Anonymous Program is a credible program of recovery.
-All we ask is that you come to a meeting and listen.
-What we have to offer is hope, that an addict, any addict, can stop using drugs, and learn a new way of life.
-This is a 12-step program that contains the spiritual principles which are our guide to our NA way of life.
-Our more experienced members help guide new members through these steps.
-Through peer-to-peer support, by way of sponsor and sponsee relationships, we learn to live life again without the use of drugs.
+Program and Principles: The Narcotics Anonymous Program offers a credible path to recovery.
+We invite everyone to attend a meeting and listen.
+We offer hope—that any addict can stop using drugs and learn a new way of life.
+Our 12-step program, guided by spiritual principles, supports our way of life.
+Experienced members mentor newcomers through these steps.
+Through peer-to-peer support, including sponsor and sponsee relationships, we learn to live life again without drugs.

-Today, our local service structure consists of 4 groups with regular weekly meetings.
-A total of 11 meetings weekly, one of which is a hybrid meeting through Zoom platform, and we have one weekly meeting in prison.
-There is a meeting every day of the week which helps us stay connected to the fellowship of NA.
-Our groups also hold events throughout the year to show that we can still have fun without the use of drugs.
+Meetings and Activities: Our local service structure includes four groups with regular weekly meetings.
+Some of which are held within institutions.
+This ensures that there is a meeting available every day of the week, helping us stay connected to the NA fellowship.
+Our groups also host various events throughout the year, demonstrating that we can still have fun and enjoy life without using drugs.

 Contact Us